unlock-protocol/docs/developers/paywall/configuring-checkout.md

 After this, you will need to include the following parameters:

 * `paywallConfig=...` where `...` is replaced with the URL-encoded version of a JSON `paywallConfig` object.
 The next section will show you how to build this object.
-You can use online tools such as [https://www.urlencoder.io/](https://www.urlencoder.io/) to build the encoded version of the object.
 * `redirectUri=...` where `...` is replaced with the URL-encodded address of a webpage where the user will be redirected when their membership is valid.

-These parameters are all separated by the `&` sign.
+These parameters are all separated by the `&` sign and you can use online tools such as [https://www.urlencoder.io/](https://www.urlencoder.io/) to build the encoded version of the parameters.

 #### Example